-- (v) Pressure testing the tanks or piping during installation; and - (vi) Completing the backfill and filling of the excavation zone. - (b) When decommissioning tanks or piping runs undergoing permanent closure or a change-in-service, services providers must be present when: - (i) Purging or inerting the tanks or piping; - (ii) Excavating around the tanks or piping before removal; - (iii) Removing the tanks from the excavation zone; - (iv) Removing or capping the piping; - (v) Cleaning the tanks, including removing and disposing of any accumulated sludge; and - (vi) Undertaking any movement of the tanks at the UST facility, including transferring tanks to the vehicle used to transport them from the facility. - (c) Tanks and piping runs undergoing permanent closure may not be removed from the ground unless both the service provider decommissioning the tanks or piping runs and the service provider performing the site assessment are present.391 - (4) Documenting services.
-Service providers must document the UST system services specified in WAC 173-360A-0230(3) by completing the applicable checklists and reports required under this chapter. - (5) Reporting noncompliance.
-If a service provider determines that an UST system for which they are providing services is not in compliance with the requirements of this chapter, then the service provider must notify the owner or operator of the determination within twenty-four hours.
-392 - Reporting confirmed releases.
-If a service provider confirms a release from an UST system that may pose a threat to human health or the environment, then the service provider must notify: - (a) The owner or operator of the UST system immediately; and - (b) The department within twenty-four hours.393 However, if an owner or operator of the UST system is not immediately available, the service provider must notify the department immediately.
+- (v) Pressure testing the tanks or piping during installation; and - (vi) Completing the backfill and filling of the excavation zone. - (b) When performing site assessments around tanks or piping runs undergoing permanent closure, service providers must be present when the tanks or piping are removed from the ground. - (c)(b) When decommissioning tanks or piping runs undergoing permanent closure or a change-in-service, services providers must be present when: - (i) Purging or inerting the tanks or piping; - (ii) Excavating around the tanks or piping before removal; - (iii) Removing the tanks from the excavation zone; - (iv) Removing or capping the piping; - (v) Cleaning the tanks, including removing and disposing of any accumulated sludge; and - (vi) Undertaking Aany movement of the tanks at the UST facility, including transferring tanks to the vehicle used to transport them from the facility. - (c) Tanks and piping runs undergoing permanent closure may not be removed from the ground unless both the service provider decommissioning the tanks or piping runs and the service provider performing the site assessment are present.392 - (4) Reporting of Documenting services.
+Service providers shall certify and report UST system services in accordance with WAC 173-360A-230(3)(b).
+Service providers shall document the UST system services specified in WAC 173-360A-0230(3) by completing the applicable checklists and reports required under this chapter. - (5) Reporting non-compliance.
+If a service provider determines that an UST system for which they are providing services does not have a facility compliance tag displayed or is otherwise not in compliance with the requirements of this chapter, then the service provider shall notify the owner or operator of the determination within twenty-four hours.393 - (6) Reporting confirmed releases.
+If a service provider confirms that a release from an UST system has occurred and determines that the release may pose a threat to human health or the environment, then the service provider shall notify: - (a) The owner or operator of the UST system immediately; and

-391 Added requirement that tanks and piping runs undergoing permanent closure may not be removed from the ground unless both the service provider decommissioning the tanks or piping runs and the service provider performing the site assessment are present.
+392 Added requirement that tanks and piping runs undergoing permanent closure may not be removed from the ground unless both the service provider decommissioning the tanks or piping runs and the service provider performing the site assessment are present.

-392 Clarified how quickly service providers must report non-compliance to owners or operators (within 24 hours).
+393 Clarified how quickly service providers must report non-compliance to owners or operators (within 24 hours).